wiltonlazary/lakeFS/docs/deploy/gcp.md

----
-layout: default
-title: On GCP
-parent: Deploy lakeFS
-description: This guide will help you deploy your production lakeFS environment on GCP
-nav_order: 30
----

 # Deploy lakeFS on GCP
-{: .no_toc }

 Expected deployment time: 25min

-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

-{% include_relative includes/prerequisites.md %}

 ## Creating the Database on GCP SQL
 lakeFS requires a PostgreSQL database to synchronize actions on your repositories.